 You’ll likely forfeit any unvested awards when you leave.
 If you want to exercise your available options while you can, can you “sell to cover”, or will you need to come up with the cash to exercise?
 If so, where will it come from?
-And what’s the right mix in terms of risk on how much to exercise while also looking to diversify your wealth beyond your equity position in your current company?
+And what’s the right mix in terms of risk on how much to exercise while also looking to diversify your wealth beyond your equity position in Figma?

 In many cases, lower 409(a) valuations due to the economic environment have made exercising your options cheaper from a tax perspective, but you still need to be aware of how exercising all/or a portion of your options will affect both your income and alternative minimum tax (AMT).

 Luckily, you’ve got choices.
 The expertise, vision, and relationships you’ve developed in your career have made you extremely valuable across industries and company types.
 You may already have a new role lined up at another tech firm or are getting heavily recruited to join an innovative company outside of tech.
 If you’re joining another company, explore the growth opportunities and compensation plan they’re offering.
 It sounds obvious, but this is often the only time to negotiate exactly what you want and structure your compensation in a way that works best for you.
 Leverage the moment.

 Are you okay with going all-in on a small start-up with huge growth potential, or are you looking for a different type of opportunity that gives you a better mix of current cash-flow and potential gain through equity comp?